joinself/academy/examples/mobile/android/01_connection/01_address/README.md

 ### Expected Output

 A screen with a `Create Account` button.
 Once an account is registered, an input field for `address` and a `Connect` button become available.

+logs in logcat:
 ```
 🔧 Initialize Self SDK...
-🔍 Checking for account storage path...
-🔧 Creating new Self account...

 ✅ Connected to Self network

 🔧 Open registration flow...